Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Evaluation with Epistemic Uncertainty

-One of the most fundamental yet underexplored challenges in aligning AI with human reasoning lies in how uncertainty is communicated and interpreted.
-This section studies decision-making when verbal probability expressions—epistemic markers—replace numerical probabilities.
-Section 5.1 estimates their numerical equivalents via a controlled lottery experiment, and Section 5.2 applies these values in the PT framework to re-measure PT parameters.
+Real-world decisions are often made under vague linguistic uncertainty rather than precise numerical probabilities~\citep{wallsten1986measuring, Belem2024perceptions}.
+This necessitates experiments to understand how epistemic markers influence LLMs' decision-making behavior.
+We investigate how decision-making is affected when numerical probabilities are replaced by verbal probability expressions, or epistemic markers.
+Section~\ref{sec:Probability-Mapping-of-Epistemic-Markers} estimates their numerical equivalents via a controlled lottery experiment, and Section~\ref{sec:Re-measurement-of-Prospect-Theory-Parameters} applies these values in the PT framework to re-measure PT parameters.
 The prompt design is in Appendix \ref{app:prompt-design}.